Are you trying to figure out what SAE stands for in motor oil?

 There are many different types of motor oils available on the market and it is a good idea to be educated about them in order to help you make the right decision the next time you go for the oil change.

 Conventional oil is the cheapest and is available in bulk at auto stores.
 It follows the API and SAE standards but is not rich in additives.
 If you change your car’s engine oil too frequently, then this type of oil is not a bad option.

 This oil is more commonly used and is recommended by car manufacturers.
 The widely used grades are 5W-20, 5W-30 or 10W-30 and they are perfect for most of the light-duty vehicles.

 Full-synthetic oil is specially made for high-tech engines which demand superior performance and flawless lubrication.
-These oils pass through specialized tests and provide high viscosity level, prevent oxidation and resist thermal breakdowns.
+These oils pass through specialized tests and provide a high viscosity level, prevent oxidation and resist thermal breakdowns.
 This type of oil also improves fuel efficiency and offers better horsepower.
 Naturally, they are expensive but also long-lasting.

 Synthetic Blend Oil

-Drawbacks of adding Viscosity Improving Additives
+Drawbacks of Adding Viscosity Improving Additives

 - Detergents: Help in removing deposits